sunilbhara/appsmith/CONTRIBUTING.md

 Thank you for your interest in Appsmith and taking the time to contribute on this project. 🙌 Appsmith is a project by developers for developers and there are a lot of ways you can contribute.
-If you don't know where to start contributing, ask us on our [Discord channel](https://discord.com/invite/rBTTVJp).
+If you don't know where to start contributing, ask us on our [Discord channel](https://discord.com/invite/rBTTVJp) and you will find answers of your queries.

 ## Code of conduct

-Read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing
+Read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## How can I contribute?